cxwxz/spring-jdbc-capturing-rowmapper/README.md

         // Populate countries using capturing row mapper.
         // Note the capturingRowMapper.captured()-call.
 It returns id_country which
-        // was at same row that person instance was created from. for (Person person : persons) {
+        // was at the same row that person instance was created from. for (Person person : persons) {
             person.setNationality(
                     nationalityDao.getNationality(